Serprana/serprana-apothecary/serprana/README.md

 # 🌿 Serprana Apothecary — Setup Guide

 Welcome!
 This is your complete apothecary web app.
-Follow these steps to get it livee
+Follow these steps to get it live

 ---